boon38/Spotify/README.md

 # Spotify
-R script to get data from Spotify and analyze
+R script to get data from Spotify and to do simple analysis